 - BHA-developed an early recognition and hospital notification system to assist in decreasing the door-to-reperfusion times for patients having a possible STEMI.
 When a possible STEMI is identified, the receiving emergency department is contacted.
 The system has helped decrease time-to-treatment by having the appropriate personnel available on arrival at the hospital.

 Baystate Medical Center continues to provide outstanding care to patients undergoing interventional cardiology procedures.

-- Our mortality rates consistently remain lower than expected and compare very favorably with the national average.
+- Our mortality rates consistently remain lower than expected and lower than the national average.